sgaduuw/ansible-role-timesyncd/README.md

 Ansible role: timesync
 ======================

-An Ansible role for managing systemd-timesyncd
+An Ansible role for managing systemd-timesyncd, the systemd built-in NTP client.

 Requirements
 ------------